How Can Business Intelligence Leaders Adopt CCPA Compliance?

 - Manage third-party risk by disclosing the categories of third parties you share data with.
 If you face a request for deletion you must also ask the third party to do so.

 CCPA Compliance gives new rights to customers and forces businesses to comply with it.
 Any company that collects and uses personal data for analytical purposes is subject to the obligations under this new law.
-Organizations must now make sure that any personal data is identified across their business intelligence landscape.
+Businesses must now make sure that any personal data is identified across their business intelligence landscape.
 This includes where it is stored and who can access it.
 They need to be able to document the data in an easy and shareable way.
 Here at 360Suite, our solutions can help you go through the necessary steps to succeed at complying with CCPA.

 You may not be subject to this new privacy act today but one day you will be — this is just the tip of the iceberg.
 Implement a global data privacy program now to enhance your customer experience and mitigate any unnecessary risks.